Platform

 • Completed application form

-• Insurance letter detailing coverage and exclusions
+• Insurance letter detailing damage, coverage, and exclusions

-• Photos or other proof of damage
+• Photos or other proof of damage, plus receipts or invoices

 Eligibility